jonnonz1/nz-statute-book/acts/public/1992/public-and-community-housing-management-act-1992.md

     (ii) all or any part of the matter is referred back to the company for further consideration; and (b) may award costs against the appellant in respect of any appeal that is refused, if the appeal body believes that it was frivolous or vexatious, or should not have been brought.
 (5) If regulations under section 63(1)(a) establish a body to dispose of appeals under this section, any party to any appeal to the body who is dissatisfied with any determination of the body may appeal to a District Court; and in that case,—
-  (a) within 14 days after the date of the determination, the appellant must lodge a notice of appeal with the Court, and forthwith deliver or post a copy of the notice to every other party to the appeal:
+  (a) within 14 days after the date of the determination, the appellant must lodge a notice of appeal with the court, and forthwith deliver or post a copy of the notice to every other party to the appeal:
-  (b) the Court or a Judge may, on the application of the appellant or intending appellant, extend any time prescribed or allowed under this section for the lodging of a notice of appeal:
+  (b) the court or a Judge may, on the application of the appellant or intending appellant, extend any time prescribed or allowed under this section for the lodging of a notice of appeal:
-  (c) except as provided by this subsection, the case must be dealt with in accordance with the District Courts Rules 1992.
+  (c) except as provided by this subsection, the case must be dealt with in accordance with the District Courts Rules 2009.
 (6) Nothing in this section, or in any regulations under section 63, limits or affects the rights of any tenant of HNZ housing under the Residential Tenancies Act 1986.

 ### 63 Regulations for purposes other than calculation mechanism